syl22-00/pocketsphinx.js/README.md

 In the message back, the grammar id assigned to the grammar is given.
 It can be used to switch to that grammar.
 So the message, if successful, would be like `{id: clbId, data: id, status: "done", command: "addGrammar"}`, where `id` is the id of the newly created grammar.
 In case of errors, the message would be as described previously.

-Similarly, keyword spotting search can be added by just providing the key phrase to stop:
+Similarly, keyword spotting search can be added by just providing the key phrase to spot:

 ```javascript
 var keyphrase = "HELLO WORLD";